 In more generic circumstances, especially when subsystem A contains more than 2 qubits, one of the three Hamiltonians $H_{A}$ might outperform the others.
 We illustrate this by applying our protocol in a system of a total of eight qubits with each subsystem containing four of them, the results are presented in Fig.~\ref{fig:8q_OAT}.

-The first thing we notice in Fig.~\ref{fig:8q_OAT}(a) is that again the linear entropy has a non-monotonic behavior in each period of evolution, however, now we can see that $\text{min}(\xi_{A}^2)$ develops very similar features when subsystem $A$ is evolved under $H_A=H_{TF}$.
-To visualize this we plot the relation between those two variables in Fig.~\ref{fig:8q_OAT}(d) where we see a nearly monotonic relation, which means the optimal squeezing parameter of A would be a good predictor of the bipartite entanglement of A and B. On the contrary, if $H_A$ is chosen to be a one- or two-axis twisting Hamiltonian, the relation becomes non-monotonic for highly-entangled states (panels (b) and (c)).
-Additionally, we see that for both four and eight total qubits, the squeezing parameter of the total system ($\xi_{AB}^2$) is a bad predictor of the linear entropy for that state.
+The first thing we notice in Fig.~\ref{fig:8q_OAT}(a) is that again the linear entropy has a non-monotonic behavior in each period of the evolution.
+However, now $\text{min}(\xi_{A}^2)$ develops very similar features when subsystem A is evolved under $H_A=H_{TF}$.
+To visualize this we plot the relation between those two variables in Fig.~\ref{fig:8q_OAT}(d), where we see a nearly monotonic relation, meaning the optimal squeezing parameter of A would be a good predictor of the bipartite entanglement of A and B. By contrast, if $H_A$ is chosen to be the one- or two-axis twisting Hamiltonian, the relation deviates far from a monotonic behavior for highly entangled states (panels (b) and (c)).
+Additionally, we point out that for both four and eight total qubits, the squeezing parameter of the total system ($\xi_{AB}^2$) is a bad predictor of the linear entropy for that state.